• Skip to primary navigation

 Babka is best enjoyed freshly baked but will keep for 2 to 3 days when stored in an airtight container at room temperature.
 To store your homemade babka longer, wrap the cooled loaf in a layer of plastic wrap and a layer of aluminum foil and freeze for up to 1 month.

-As always, I love seeing your creations and hearing from you!
-If you make this S'mores Babka, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this S'mores Babka, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Sliced S'mores Babka